harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/cache-intelligence.md

 ---
 title: Cache Intelligence
-description: Set up your pipeline to cache build dependencies automatically.
+description: Caching dependencies can improve build times.
 sidebar_position: 20
 ---

-Caching dependencies is an effective way to speed up your build.

-Modern continuous integration systems execute pipelines inside ephemeral environments, such as a container or virtual machine, that is provisioned solely for pipeline execution and is not reused from a prior execution.
-As builds often require downloading and installing many dependencies, such as libraries and other software components, caching these dependencies can save a significant amount of time.
+Modern continuous integration systems execute pipelines inside ephemeral environments that are provisioned solely for pipeline execution and are not reused from prior pipeline runs.
+As builds often require downloading and installing many library and software dependencies, caching these dependencies for quick retrieval at runtime can save a significant amount of time.

-There are several ways to configure caching, such as save/restore cache steps and mounting volumes, which require users to enable caching and manage the cache itself.

-With Cache Intelligence, Harness can automatically cache and restore common dependencies, making it easy to start using caching in your pipelines.
-You don't need to bring your own storage, because we store the cache in Harness Cloud, our hosted environment.
+There are several ways to configure caching in Harness CI: save and restore cache steps, mounting volumes, and Cache Intelligence.
+Mounting volumes or using save and restore cache steps requires you to manage the cache.
+With Cache Intelligence, Harness automatically caches and restores common dependencies.
+Also, you don't need to bring your own storage with Cache Intellgience, because we store the cache in our hosted environment, Harness Cloud.

 ## Supported build infrastructures and tools